 Darcy is responsible for the supervision of construction, improvement, maintenance, and operation of Rockford parks, including tree and wildlife preservation, park buildings, shelters, multiuse trails, parking areas and natural areas.
 Darcy is the liaison to the parks commission to assist with prioritizing projects and improvements throughout our park system.

-Chris Quirk – General Maintenance
+Chris Quirk – Streets Supervisor

+Chris is responsible for the supervision of the Street Department.
 Chris has a full range of duties including the more complex construction, maintenance, and repairs operating a variety of equipment and is skilled at handling the eventful and unusual situations that arise, and are fully aware of the operating procedures and policies of the work unit.

 Jason Styve – Street Maintenance